xapian/xapian-docsprint/advanced/admin_notes.rst

 Which database format to use?
 -----------------------------

-As of release 1.4.0, you should generally use the glass format (which is now the default).
+Assuming you're using 1.4.0 or newer, you should generally use the glass format (which is now the default).

 Support for the pre-1.0 quartz format (deprecated in 1.0) was removed in 1.1.0.
 See below for how to convert a quartz database to a flint one.